 Most locations are perfectly situated for tourists including hot spots like the Sagrada Familia, Montjuic (by the magic fountains), and in the Gracia neighborhood (not far from the famous Gaudi buildings like Casa Mila).

 Syra Coffee is best for to-go as their coffee shops tend to be small.

 The flat white and iced americano is excellent and the cookies are insane; extra thick and gooey.

 One of the best Barcelona coffee shops for a relaxed vibe; Perfect for studying, working, or meetings

 Departure Coffee Co. has everything you need in a coffee shop.
-WiFi, excellent pastries (including vegan options), scrumptious toasts, good music, alternative milk options, relaxed environment, and consistently good coffee.
+WiFi, excellent pastries (including vegan options), scrumptious toasts, good music, alternative milk options, a relaxed environment, and consistently good coffee.

 Out of all the Barcelona coffee shops I visited, Departure Coffee Co. was one of the most relaxed.
 This would be a perfect spot if you need to study or work.

-Barcelona has solid options for a quality coffee in pretty much every area of the city.
-Whether you're looking for spot with scrumptious cakes, a full lunch menu, or enough table space to spread out, one of the options listed above is sure to have what you're looking for.
+Barcelona has excellent options for a quality coffee in pretty much every area of the city.
+Whether you're looking for a spot with scrumptious cakes, a full lunch menu, or enough table space to spread out, one of these Barcelona coffee shops is sure to have what you're looking for.